Do you truly know and believe that God loves you?

 “God doesn’t really love the world or He wouldn’t let bad things happen to nice people.”

 I know each of us has heard this, and many of us have pondered why God let’s the world go on in its broken fashion.
 What I have been shown over the past 8 weeks is that our human definitions are broken.
 Because we cannot see things how God sees them, we have laws and punishments for those that hurt others.
 It is what keeps our tiny little spinning world from erupting into chaos.
 But God doesn’t see the world as a barometer for good and bad.
 One mistake, one simple mistake, even an unintentional sin, is what creates the chasm of separation between us and our Holy Creator.
 He doesn’t see one sin worse than another.
 It truly is black and white to God.
 You either sin or you don’t.
-And since He had to send His son on the most Holy of hero rescue missions so that not a single one of us would be lost, that means none of us did a very good job of trying to get their on our own.
+And since He had to send His son on the most Holy of hero rescue missions so that not a single one of us would be lost, that means none of us did a very good job of trying to get there on our own.

 When God looks at this world, he doesn’t see the shades of grey that we do.
 Acknowledging that we don’t understand what He sees is okay, trying to pretend that your brother or sister has sinned worse than you so you can feel absolved from the shame and guilt of your sin, IS NOT.